 Proofreading is key

 Some investors are fussier than others when it comes to typos and minor errors.
 Many will allow for a few mistakes here and there while others will move on to the next business plan without a second glance at yours once they come across a typo.
 Consider hiring a proofreader to review your document.
-A second set of eyes is more likely to catch errors that you might have missed.
+The second set of eyes is more likely to catch errors that you might have missed.

 Take these tips into consideration when you’re working on your business plan.
 Even though they seem like minor factors, they’re important to Junior Analyst Sophie.
 They could just be the difference between her designating your business plan to the keep pile instead of the toss pile.